 To assist you in nominating a floodplain harvesting event, please refer to our how to nominate a measurement period quide.

 The Data Acquisition Service (DAS) is where all your data is transmitted and can be viewed.
-Please view our video for further information.
+Please view our video or DAS user guide for further information.